nikey22/imac-win10-legacy-install/README.md

 ## Step 9: Re-Enable SIP protection
 see Step 1, type: ```csrutil enable```, reboot

+## Step 10: Verify "Legacy" Installation
+1. run msinfo32 via the Windows panel, you should see verification of your install:

 # Issues

 ## Separate SSD for Windows 10